• American shad was introduced to the West Coast from the Atlantic Coast in 1871

 Anadromous species of shad can live for as long as 6-10 years in their preferred habitats, although traveling during migration can be the cause of death for many fish given the often harsh conditions they must face on the journey.

 American Shad History

-Noted in accounts spanning many centuries of American history, the appearance of the American Shad as a viable food source was first documented in 1778 when George Washington and his men caught some shad while fishing in Delaware’s Schuylkill River.
+Noted in accounts spanning many centuries of American history, the appearance of the American shad as a viable food source was first documented in 1778 when George Washington and his men caught some shad while fishing in Delaware’s Schuylkill River.
 Washington was also documented as saying that had it not been for the capture of these fine fish then he and his troops would’ve struggled to survive the harsh winter.

 A similar account can be found from the Civil War, with the fish making an appearance at the Battle of Five Forks in 1865.
-Major General George E. Pickett and Fitzhugh Lee were noted at the time as attending a shad bake, a small-town tradition where shad are caught and cooked in great quantity, which unfortunately caused them to be unprepared for an ensuing enemy attack.
+Major General George E. Pickett and Fitzhugh Lee were noted at the time as attending a shad bake, a small-town tradition where shad are caught and cooked in great quantity, which unfortunately caused attendees to be unprepared for an ensuing enemy attack.

-The fish eventually became part of a Virginia-based ritual called shad planking in which townsfolk gather for to witness the shad bake and then celebrate the occasion by eating the fish while also consuming beer and tobacco.
+The fish eventually became part of a Virginia-based ritual called shad planking in which townsfolk gather to witness the shad bake and then celebrate the occasion by eating the fish while also consuming beer and smoking tobacco.